 A quality night’s sleep of 7 to 9 hours is recommended for all adults, including seniors.
 Promote a good night’s rest by avoiding daytime naps, limiting caffeine closer to bedtime, and preparing the bedroom for sleep.
 Keep the bedroom temperature comfortable, turn off devices, and draw the shades.

-Caregivers are instrumental in helping seniors enjoy restful sleep.
-Caregivers assist seniors prepare for bed, lending a hand with hygiene and other tasks.
+Caregivers are instrumental in helping seniors enjoy restful sleep as they help seniors prepare for bed while lending a hand with personal hygiene and other tasks.

 7. Make Healthier Choices

-Companion care from Assisting Hands Home Care fulfills all the non-medical care needs of older adults.
-We are privileged to serve the elderly living in BallenIsles, Boynton Beach, Jupiter, North Palm Beach, Palm Beach, Palm Beach Gardens, Royal Palm Beach, Singer Island, Wellington, West Palm Beach, FL and the surrounding areas in Palm Beach County .
-Call us at (561) 566-5989 to schedule a free in-home consultation and learn how quality senior home care can benefit your senior loved one.
+Working with Assisting Hand Home Care to provide companion care for your senior loved ones helps ensure their physical and emotional care needs are met.
+We are privileged to serve seniors living in BallenIsles, Boynton Beach, Jupiter, North Palm Beach, Palm Beach, Palm Beach Gardens, Royal Palm Beach, Singer Island, Wellington, West Palm Beach, FL and the surrounding areas in Palm Beach County.
+You can call us at (561) 566-5989 to schedule a free in-home consultation and learn how our senior home care can benefit your senior loved one.

 Latest posts by Assisting Hands (see all)